-Walnut cabinets are known for their warm, rich color and texture along with smooth, fine straight wood grains.
+Walnut cabinets are known for their warm, rich color and texture along with smooth, fine, straight wood grains.

 Walnut wood generally features deep chocolate to light reddish-gray brown colors.
 And the good thing is it accepts a variety of different finishes very well.

-Pairing walnut cabinets with the right countertop, walls, floors, appliance, and hardware colors make them look even more beautiful and desirable.
+Pairing walnut cabinets with the right countertop, walls, floors, appliance and hardware colors make them look even more beautiful and desirable.

-If you are wondering what colors should you use while refinishing, here we break down some of the best options to pick that would really compliment your dark walnut cabinets.
+If you are wondering what colors you should use while refinishing, here we break down some of the best options to pick that would really compliment your dark walnut cabinets.

 So, let’s get into them right here…

 Paint Colors That Go Well with Walnut Cabinets

 Walnut cabinets are available with medium to dark brown undertones for you to work with.

 And for this reason, you can offset the overall mood of the walnut colors with different colors.